RealityWanderers/R4R_Public/README.md

 ## 🎮 Controls

-- Turn: R stick.
+- Turn: R stick left and right.
 Level_0 shows an example for a menu to change turn type and turn settings.
-- Skate: Hold L/R grip and swing your arm.
+- Skate: Hold L or R grip and swing your arm.
-- Jump: Hold Both L+R grip and swing your arm.
+- Jump: Hold Both L and R grip and swing your arm.
-- Air Dash: Hold Both L+R grip and swing your arm while in the air.
+- Air Dash: Hold Both L and R grip and swing your arm while in the air.
-- Brake: Hold both L+R grip for a second to slow down
+- Brake: Hold both L and R grip for a second to slow down
 - Overclock Boost: Press Forward on the L stick to overclock when you have at least 1 battery segment filled.
-- Grab: Press and hold L/R grip when the grab indicator appears (only in level_1)
+- Grab: Press and hold L or R grip when the grab indicator appears (only in level_1)
 - Phone: L stick click to open and close, L stick to navigate, Y to select an app.

 ## ⚠️ Known Issues: